How to Tell if You Have an Infected Incision

 Depending on the type of plastic surgery you are undergoing—whether liposuction, tummy tuck surgery, the mommy makeover, or another procedure—prophylactic antibiotics may be administered during and after surgery.
 This helps fight off bacterial infection at the surgical site.
 Once you have entered the recovery period, you will be instructed on proper wound care and what to expect.
 During this time, you should pay attention to how your incision(s) look and feel, monitoring for any changes.
 It is normal to experience some itching near the incision site, as this often indicates your body is healing.

 If you are experiencing pain that continues to progress, or other symptoms like abnormal swelling, redness, fever, or chills, you may have developed a severe bacterial or fungal infection.
 When left untreated, infection can become life-threatening, which is why it is important for you to be aware of the signs of infection and other complications.
 Since it can be confusing to know whether or not symptoms are a normal part of the healing process, Dr. Zemmel encourages patients to not hesitate to contact their surgeon with any questions or concerns they may have.

-While the risk of infection is relatively low for surgeries performed by a board-certified plastic surgeon, Dr. Zemmel strives to educate his patients on what to look for so they can recognize if any changes need medical attention.
+While the risk of infection is relatively low for surgeries performed by an experienced plastic surgeon, Dr. Zemmel strives to educate his patients on what to look for so they can recognize if any changes need medical attention.
 In addition, to maximize patient safety during surgery, he performs all surgical procedures in fully accredited operating rooms in the hospital setting.

 To learn how you can obtain a safe plastic surgery procedure and smooth recovery, please contact Richmond Aesthetic Surgery to schedule a personal consultation with Dr. Zemmel.